-Tuna pasta salad loaded with creamy avocado, red onion, and diced tomatoes.
-This is a summer staple!
+Our TUNA PASTA SALAD is loaded with creamy avocado, red onion, and diced tomatoes.
+This is a summer staple that makes a great lunch or side dish at any cook out!

 I also make this BLT pasta salad all summer long and it’s a winner too!